There's a deal: Dane County Sheriff, Board reach agreement on jail project

 "This is a remarkable start," Pellebon said of other ongoing reforms in the county like an incoming mental health treatment center and community court.

-"However the question of the jail consolidation project was still at hand," Pellebon said.
+"However, the question of the jail consolidation project was still at hand," she said.

 Future reforms